Financial District locality overview

 It helps secure edges, corners and open sides while keeping the balcony usable for airflow, pause breaks and daily apartment routine.

-Best for: homes mainly trying to reduce bird entry and droppings
+Works well for: homes mainly trying to reduce bird entry and droppings

 Hyderabad needs a closer look here: useful where hygiene is the main issue, though it does not replace direct edge planning for children or pets.

-Best for: homes wanting a more enclosed result
+Works well for: homes wanting a more enclosed result

 Can work in some settings, but many tower homes here still prefer a lighter option that preserves openness and visual finish.